ivar117/tpt/README.md

 ## Configuration
 The configuration on linux systems is done through creating a custom .ini file located at ~/.config/tpt/config.ini which overwrites the default configuration.
-An example configuration containing all values is located at /usr/share/tpt/config.ini Following are some values:
+An example configuration file containing all values can be copied from /usr/share/tpt/config.ini on linux systems.
+Following are some values from the configuration file:

 | Section              | Key                | Default                | Notes                                              |
 |----------------------|--------------------|------------------------|----------------------------------------------------|